PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Conclusion

 \section{Conclusion}

-This paper presents a novel LiDAR relocalization approach, PointLoc, based on deep learning.
-Leveraging a point-based neural network, it achieves superior relocalization accuracy compared to LiDAR point cloud and image-based relocalization approaches.
+This paper presents a novel LiDAR sensor relocalization approach, PointLoc, based on deep learning.
+Leveraging a point-based neural network, it achieves better relocalization accuracy than previous LiDAR and visual sensor-based relocalization approaches.
 The approach can be applied to large-scale relocalization and robot navigation scenarios for meter-level localization requirements.
 It can also be leveraged in indoor environments or urban areas full of high-rise buildings as a complement when the GNSS is absent.
-For centimeter-level requirement scenarios like autonomous driving, it can serve as a coarse localization method to provide good initial pose estimates where point cloud registration and RANSAC can be applied to further improve the accuracy of relocalization.
-In the future, more explorations can be done for further improving the relocalization accuracy such as eliminating the noisy point features from the point cloud.
+In the future, more explorations can be done for further improving the relocalization accuracy such as eliminating the noisy point features from the point cloud or exploring intensity information for better relocalization performance.